obophenotype/cell-ontology/docs/relations_guide.md

 * [<u>Defining cell types - from free text to formal definitions.</u>](http://fu.bar)

 ## Intro
 The aim of this document is to provide an accessible guide to how to use relations to record the properties that define cell types including location, lineage, function, morphology and marker genes.
-The term 'relations' here refers principally to OWL Object Properties, but also includes Annoation Properties used as shortcuts for more expressive logical axioms that can be programatically generated from them.
+The term 'relations' here refers principally to OWL object properties, but also includes annoation properties used as shortcuts for more expressive logical axioms that can be programatically generated from them.

 Relations in this guide are grouped by general use case (e.g. recording location) and each is illustrated by an example e.g.-

--   CD4-positive, alpha-beta T-Cell subClassOf ‘has plasma membrane part’ some ‘CD4 molecule’

 -   melanocyte subClassOf ‘has part’ some melanosome.